MariaIsabelG/weekend-jquery-salary-calculator/README.md

 ** Gathers all the input data
 ** Adds a row in the table
-** Outputs all the user data and add a Delete Button to the new row in the Data Table ** Clears the values in the inputs (except for the salary input)
+** Outputs all the user data and adds a Delete Button to the new row in the Data Table ** Clears the values in the inputs (except for the salary input)

 * calcTotal function: